Wine Industry Growth

 In fact, overall wine sales have generally kept increasing although wineries are keeping an eye on profit margins.

 Wine can only be grown in certain regions of the world due to terroir (climate, temperature, soil, ect.).
 Some countries expertly produce the grapes due to their surroundings and some countries produce quality grapes due to their expertise.
 Regardless the reason, here are the main players in the wine producing and exporting business.

-The world’s top five largest wine producing countries:
+The world’s top five largest wine producing countries in 2016:

-The world’s top five largest wine exporting countries:
+The world’s top six largest wine exporting countries in 2016: